Black hole Near Horizons through the Looking Glass: AdS Black brane

-In this section, we will verify that, if we take near-horizon limits on the scalar field equations in the Schwarzschild background, we can retrieve the LO equations of motion \eqref{eq:LO Scalar Field action near ABB}.
-The equation of motion of the scalar field in the AdS black brane background is
+\paragraph{Scalar field from NH limit.} We now verify that, if we take near-horizon limits on the scalar field equations in the black brane background, we can retrieve the LO equations of motion \eqref{eq:LO Scalar Field action near ABB}.
+EOM of the scalar field in the AdS black brane background is

 Now, we will expand the scalar field as $\Phi\to\phi^{(0)}+\epsilon\phi^{(1)}+\cdots$.
 The near-horizon limit will be implemented by the following coordinate transformation of the radial coordinate $r\to r_h + \frac{\epsilon}{4\beta}\rho^2$.
 The equation of motion \eqref{eq:scalar field EOM ABB} can be arranged in powers of $\epsilon$ as follows